zhiyuanfx/SparseGPT-MIP/README.md

 # SparseGPT-MIP
-A trial refinement of SparseGPT with added support for a Gurobi-based MIP mask solver.
+A trial refinement of SparseGPT with added support for Gurobi-based and QHD-based mask solver.

 ## Dependencies
 - `torch`